learn-co-curriculum/intro-to-redux-reducers/README.md

 }
 ```

-There are two critical things to note:

-1. We don't mutate or alter the state.
-One of first things we mentioned was that reducers return a new state object, they don't modify old state.
-We create a copy of our state using `Object.assign({})`.
+Note that we used `Object.assign({})` to create a new object rather than mutate the original state.
 We pass it an empty object, fill it in with the original state of ingredients, and then add a new ingredient and quantity based on the data passed along from the action.

-2. We return the previous state as a default action.
-If a reducer receives an unknown action, it must return the previous state.
-Reducers cannot return undefined.

 ## Reducer Composition
 Great, we've set up a reducer that establishes our initial state as an object with an empty ingredients array and an empty recipe array.
 We're able to add ingredients to our pantry with the `ADD_PANTRY_INGREDIENT` action.
 We can add a recipe with the `ADD_RECIPE` action, and finally we can change the quantity of our ingredients in our pantry if we use `CHANGE_INGREDIENT_QUANTY`.